ArtInLines/github-graph/README.md

 - Repo
   - name: string [this is the repo's full name which includes the owner account's username]
   - visited: int
+- Lang
+  - name: string [Name of the Language]

 We specify the following labels with their specific attributes for edges: